 Childlessness is taboo in many cultures, including Muslim cultures.
-But what viable options exist for couples who are unable to conceive naturally, or choose not to adopt?
+But what viable options exist for couples who are unable to conceive naturally or choose not to adopt?

 Women typically bear the brunt of the cultural stigma of infertility.
-Societies looks down upon them for failing to provide an heir for their husbands.
+Societies look down upon them for failing to provide an heir for their husbands.

-The Mayo Clinic researchers posit that we can attribute one-third of infertility cases to only the male.
-Another third of cases are due only to the female, and the last third can be chalked up to both partners.
+The Mayo Clinic researchers posit that we can attribute one-third of infertility cases to only men.
+Another third of cases are due only to the female, and the last third can be linked to both partners.

 It is becoming increasingly common within the Muslim community to find couples struggling with these conditions.
-Unfortunately an adequate emotional support system remains unavailable.
+Unfortunately, an adequate emotional support system remains unavailable.

 What About Him?

-Women are often immediately blamed for infertility and this isn’t corrected!
+Women are often immediately blamed for infertility, and this isn’t corrected!
 Their husbands normally do not even get tested to determine if they are culpable.

-To examine the impact of this added stress through a cultural lens, a study was done in 2001 of 49 women (between the ages of 18-39 years old) at the University Clinic for Obstetrics and Gynecology in Vienna, Austria.
+To examine the impact of this added stress through a cultural lens, a study was done in 2001 of 49 women (between the ages of 18 and 39 years old) at the University Clinic for Obstetrics and Gynecology in Vienna, Austria.

-They felt uneasy speaking candidly in the physician’s office- in fact, sisters and husbands often answered on their behalf- which further compounded these women’s stress (Schmid, 2004).Pages: 1 2
+They felt uneasy speaking candidly in the physician’s office; in fact, sisters and husbands often answered on their behalf, which further compounded these women’s stress (Schmid, 2004).Pages: 1 2